-Once your administrative tasks have been taken care of by a virtual assistant , you’re next step will be to Hire a real estate sales manager.
-This person will be responsible for selling all of your properties once their under contract.
+Once your administrative tasks have been taken care of by a virtual assistant your next step will be to Hire a real estate sales manager.
+This person will be responsible for selling all of your properties once they’re under contract.

 Selecting the right person to do this job should be well thought out and understood.
 The job is very demanding, and it’s where the money is realized for everyone on the team.